 In his opening remarks, Colonel Mason stated that General Everest wanted the 4th Fighter Interceptor Group to submit to him the maximum ranges under all conditions that our aircraft could fly and still return to home base.
-By this, Colonel Mason explained, the General meant under all conditions of bomb and fuel loadings and under actual combat We received about fifteen directives for germ conditions.
-The purpose of collecting this informaof them directed at targets North of the Yalu River, I brought up the point that the 4th Fighter Group had never carried bombs before and the data was In general, the scope of these germ missions to not available to us.
-In response to this question ping this type of bomb.
-Colonel Mason said that As to the germ missions to Manchuria, China we would carry germ bombs for two reasons.
-First, were to be handled and put on the aircraft the same as germ tanks.
+By this, Colonel Mason explained, the General meant under all conditions of bomb and fuel loadings and under actual combat conditions.
+The purpose of collecting this information was to have the data on hand at Fifth Air Force.
+I brought up the point that the 4th Fighter Group had never carried bombs before and the data was not available to us.
+In response to this question Colonel Mason stated that he would have the 4th Fighter Interceptor Group actually conduct some missions carrying germ bombs.
+He would assign the target of the city of Sinuiju for our first attack and assign other targets later.
+For this purpose we would carry one germ bomb and one external tank.
+He said that germ bombs had been developed and that F.E.A.F. had directed that the 4th Fighter Interceptor Wing carry out the experiment of dropping this type of bomb.
+Colonel Mason said that we would carry germ bombs for two reasons.
+First, of course, was to test the high altitude germ bomb.
+Second we would be testing the maximum range of the F-86 under these conditions.

+In his final remarks Colonel Mason stated that the germ bombs would be of the compartment type containing mosquitoes, fleas, and flies infected with malaria, typhoid fever and plague.
+The germ bombs were to be handled and put on the aircraft the same as germ tanks.
 We should make an effort to put bomb racks on the aircraft as quickly as possible.
 He would arrange to have the proper supply of germ bombs shipped by air from Taegu prior to each mission.